dani3l0/librusik/README.md

 ## Installation

-**WARNING:** If you update your existing Librusik installation be careful, as config and database structures might change.
-Missing config/database entries will lead to app crash.
-So, **always do a backup before updating.**
+**WARNING:** If you update your existing Librusik installation be careful, as our pseudo-database structure might change.
+Missing database entries will lead to app crash.
+So, **always do a backup before updating.**.
+Config changes won't crash the app.

 __1. Clone the repo:__
 ```